Email FacebookTwitterMenu burgerClose thin

 Considerations for Retiring at Age 60

-If you want to retire at 60, you won’t yet be able to receive Medicare to cover your health insurance needs.
-It will be necessary, in your retirement planning, to determine how you will handle your need for health insurance until the Medicare eligibility age.
+If you want to retire at 60, you won’t yet be able to receive Medicare to cover health insurance needs.
+As such, you’ll need determine how you will handle your need for health insurance until you reach Medicare eligibility age.
 Health insurance can be a significant expense.

 You also won’t be eligible to start drawing your Social Security benefits at 60.
-You’re eligible to draw partial benefits at 62, but since the benefit will never increase if you make this choice, you need to carefully consider your options.
-You need to be sure that the cash flow from your investments and other sources will cover your needs.
-You could work part-time after retirement or before you retire, and you can increase your savings to account for your needs.
+While technically you’re eligible to draw partial benefits at 62, the benefit will never increase if you make this choice.
+You need to carefully consider your options and make sure the cash flow from your investments and other sources will cover your needs.
+You could work part-time after retirement or before you retire.
+Another option is to increase your savings to account for your needs.

 Bottom Line